MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

     - An HSM-protected key that you create on-premises and transfer to Key Vault as an HSM-protected key.

     - A software-protected key that you create on-premises, convert, and then transfer to Key Vault as an HSM-protected key.
 This option is supported only when you [migrate from Active Directory Rights Management Services (AD RMS)](migrate-from-ad-rms-to-azure-rms.md).

     - A software-protected key that you create on-premises and import to Key Vault as a software-protected key.
 This option requires a .PFX certificate file.

 - A key that you create in Key Vault:

     - An HSM-protected key that you create in Key Vault.

     - A software-protected key that you create in Key Vault.

-Of these options, the most typical "bring your own key" scenario is an HSM-protected key that you create on-premises and transfer to Key Vault as an HSM-protected key.
+Of these BYOK options, the most typical is an HSM-protected key that you create on-premises and transfer to Key Vault as an HSM-protected key.
 Although this option has the greatest administrative overheads, it might be required for your organization to comply with specific regulations.
 The HSMs that are used by Azure Key Vault are FIPS 140-2 Level 2 validated.

 With this option, the following happens: